 ————————————————————————————————————————————————-

-Liberal Association and Liberal Club
+The Liberal Association and Liberal Club

-On June 24th 1881 a meeting of the combined ‘forces’ of Ilkeston’s Nonconformists and Liberal met at the South Street schoolrooms with Herbert Tatham in the chair.
+On June 24th 1881 a meeting of the combined ‘forces’ of Ilkeston’s Nonconformists and Liberals met at the South Street schoolrooms with Herbert Tatham in the chair.
 This was the first time that the formation of a Liberal Association in the town was suggested, a suggestion encouraged by the recent results of the School Board elections.

 On the site of Paul Hodgkinson’s premises a Liberal Club was ‘developed’.
 The original idea came from William Tatham, lace and needle manufacturer of Stanley House, in 1886.
 A limited liability company was then formed, to raise finance for the scheme, and George Haslam was appointed as architect, his brief being to draw up plans for the alteration of the tumble-down property on the site to the requirement of the Liberal Club.